pypm/home/docs/studies/germany20200617/index.md

-## June 17, 2020 Analysis of German state data (with Berlin update on June 20)
+## June 17, 2020 Analysis of German state data (with updates on June 20)

 Data from March 1-June 10 were included in the June 17 analysis.
 Strick lockdown in Germany started on March 22.
 The transition date for the